 While cats may wander into the room, meow and station themselves near you – and sometimes, if you're lucky, sit on your lap – any time spent together is entirely on their terms.
 They won't be called, coerced or cajoled; if they're tricked into cuddles by the rattle of treats, they're sure to disappear as soon as they've eaten.

 Dogs, on the other hand, live to please.
-According to research conducted for the BBC2 documentary Cats v Dogs, dogs released far more of the so-called 'love hormone' oxytocin after playing with their owners than cats: 57.2% versus 12%.
+According to research conducted for the 2016 BBC2 documentary Cats v Dogs

 Then there's the greeting you get having left the room for, say, five minutes; a dog will regularly be beside itself with glee when you return, while a cat is likely to remain asleep or pointedly leave the room as soon as you enter it.
 Plus, you can far more easily take a dog with you for a weekend away or a trip to your local pub.

-Ask anyone for a famous internet animal and you're likely to hear the words 'Grumpy Cat'.
-She's a four-year-old calico mix with feline dwarfism, and she's an internet sensation.
+Ask anyone for a famous internet animal and you're likely to hear the words 'Grumpy Cat' (@RealGrumpyCat).
+She's a six-year-old calico mix with feline dwarfism, and she's an internet sensation.
 She's 'authored' a number of books, starred in a video game and released a range of branded merchandise.

-Or you might hear about Maru, a Scottish fold living in Japan who rose to prominence on YouTube eight years ago.
-He's racked up 336 million views on his videos – mostly attempting (and failing) to get into boxes far too small for his furry bulk.
+Or you might hear about Maru, a Scottish fold living in Japan who rose to prominence on YouTube nine years ago.
+He's racked up over 336 million views on his videos – mostly attempting (and failing) to get into boxes far too small for his furry bulk.

 The internet has allowed our feline friends to find fame like never before.
 Got a cute cat?
 Wait, scratch that: got a cat?
 Fame could well be on its way if you've got a knack for a strapline and a passion for hashtags.

-On the side of the dogs, teddy bear Pomeranian Boo has amassed 17 million followers on Facebook, while Shih Tzu Marnie The Dog has 2.1 followers on Instagram.
+On the side of the dogs, teddy bear Pomeranian Boo has amassed almost 17 million followers on Facebook, while Shih Tzu Marnie The Dog has 2 followers on Instagram.
 So, cat owners: you've just about pipped this one – but you'd better watch your backs.

 Winner: Cat owners